-Syntax hide pattern Parameters pattern A pattern to match against a symbol name.
-Description • ne that matches the pattern will not be included in the output file Iden by a later show directive.
-Example / Do not inclu hide sys de public symbols ending in sys. /
+Syntax hide pattern

+pattern A pattern to match against a symbol name.

+Description A symbol with a name that matches the pattern will not be included in the output file unless this is overridden by a later show directive.

+Example /\ Do not include public symbols ending in \sys. \/